fmorenovr/fmorenovr.github.io/_posts/2017-09-17-Installing-and-playing-with-IBM-NodeRed.md

 Or, through node-red tool, in right-side menu -> Manage palette -> Pallette -> Install -> search package and install.

 ![nodered-tool-install][bluemix-noderedInstall]

+Then, we try connection (your organization is your Watson IoT url):

+![nodered-tool-watsoniot][bluemix-noderedWatsonConnect]

 [node-example]:                   /assets/tools/node-red/node_1.png